From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators as surrogates for the forward problem

-Over the years, several neural operator architectures have been introduced that leverage neural networks to build fast and efficient approximations of $F$.
-This section considers a few key neural operators, extracts core ideas and implementation details, and creates a strong working knowledge, as done in the subsequent sub-sections.
+Over the years, several neural operator architectures have emerged that leverage neural networks to construct efficient approximations of $F$.
+This section presents representative approaches, emphasizing their underlying principles and implementation details to develop a practical understanding of their methods.

-The following three subsections will introduce and go into implementation details of DeepONet, PCANet, and FNO.
+The following subsections introduce DeepONet, PCANet, and FNO, along with their implementation details.